 And finally, thanks to the team at Shopify for their support both in the early stages of this transition as well with the nitty-gritty technical details of launching the site.
 To Mark Hayes, Emma Craig and numerous Support Ninjas: you guys do an incredible job, and have built an incredible eCommerce platform to be proud of.

 And thank you, dear reader, for making it to the end of such a monstrosity of a post!
 Hopefully you were able to take a way a few nuggets.
-As always, I’m more than happy to answer any questions or thoughts in the comments below.
+As always, I’m more than happy to answer any questions about Magento vs Shopify or the migration in general in the comments below.

 Love eCommerce Case Studies Like This?